Extremal values of the Sackin tree balance index: Results

-\begin{remark} It can be easily seen that instead of using the top-down principle as presented in Algorithm \ref{alg1}, it is equivalent to use a bottom-up principle.
-In particular, instead of constructing a maximally balanced tree with $n$ leaves according to the Sackin index by starting at $T_k^{bal}$ for $k= \lceil \log_2(n) \rceil$ and deleting cherries of maximal depth, one could instead start at $T_{k-1}^{bal}$ and replace leaves of minimal depth with a cherry.
-Figure \ref{algfig} illustrates this as all arrows could simply be reversed.
-However, as both algorithms can easily be shown to lead to equivalent results, we omit the proof for the second algorithm. \end{remark}

-We will now consider the set of trees of minimal Sackin index, i.e. the maximally balanced ones according to this index.
-As we will show, if the number of leaves is a power of 2, i.e. $n=2^k$, the maximally balanced tree is unique, namely $T_k^{bal}$.
-This has frequently been observed in the literature (cf. \citep{heard,shao}), but to the best of our knowledge, no formal proof has been presented so far.
-Moreover, no statement on the number of maximally balanced trees for leaf numbers that are not a power of 2 has been made so far.
-We will provide a recursive formula to calculate this number in the following.
-But before we can do that, we have to consider the easier case with $n=2^k$.
+We will now turn our attention to the set of trees of minimal Sackin index, i.e. the maximally balanced ones according to this index.
+As we have seen in Theorem \ref{thm_twodepthsminNEW}, if the number of leaves is a power of 2, i.e. $n=2^k$, the maximally balanced tree is unique, namely $T_k^{bal}$.
+While this had previously been observed in the literature (cf. \citep{heard,shao}), no statement on the number of maximally balanced trees (ordered or not) for leaf numbers that are not a power of 2 has been made in the literature so far, even though it has long been known that need not be unique for all values of $n$.
+In fact, already for $n=6$, there are two minima, which are depicted in Figure \ref{6taxabalanced}.
+As stated before, this example is not new; it can for instance already be found in \cite{cophenetic}.
+However, so far the explicit number of Sackin minima for $n \neq 2^k$ has not been investigated.
+In Theorem \ref{recursion}, we will provide a recursive formula to calculate this number in the following, and we will exploit the full characterization of Sackin minimal trees provided by Theorem \ref{thm_twodepthsminNEW} in order to do so.